- 1 PART A

 - All flight time will be reported from the Hobbs meter in each aircraft based on each 1/10th of an hour that the aircraft is operated with the engine running.
 If at least half of the next 1/10th digit is displayed, that number is to be used as the ending time.
 Discrepancies should be noted in the flight log kept in each aircraft.
 If the Hobbs meter is inoperative, tachometer time may be used to report time of total operation.
 The use of tachometer time to report time of operation may be adjusted for billing purposes based on historic ratios between Hobbs and tachometer.

 - PRINT your name neatly and fill out the flight log form completely.
-Members who fail to document their flying time or do so in an illegible manner will be assessed a $10 administrative fee.
+Members who fail to reserve an aircraft, document their flying time or do so in an illegible manner will be assessed a $25 administrative fee.

 - If fuel is purchased a receipt must be obtained to receive fuel credit.
 The reimbursement policy for fuel purchases will vary from time to time.
 The current rate for reimbursement is depicted in Appendix A at the end of this section.
 The receipts should be obtained for purchase of other products, such as oil.
 Credit will be given for the dollar amount of such purchases.
 Expense statements must be turned in promptly with the monthly statement for credit.
 Any maintenance services purchased must have approval of the Club Maintenance Officer or the Club General Manager prior to having the service performed.
 Any maintenance performed outside of these guidelines could become the financial responsibility of the member who authorized the work.

 - All maintenance squawks should be reported in the log kept in the aircraft, followed by notification of the Maintenance Officer or General Manager.
 If the aircraft is unfit for flight contact the Maintenance Officer or General Manager immediately, and alert any members who had the aircraft reserved within the next 24 hours.